baptistemz/mecano/README.md

 ```

 ## Useful API endpoints
-All the API endpoints only accept JSON data.
+All the API endpoints only accept (and return) JSON data.

 ### Non-protected endpoints